MicrosoftLearning/DP-500-Azure-Data-Analyst/Instructions/labs/04-create-a-star-schema-model.md

 	![](../images/dp500-create-a-star-schema-model-image33.png)

 39. In the **Native Query** window, review the SELECT statement that reflects the query design.

-	*The statement includes nested subqueries to produce the denormalized query result.*

 40. To close the **Native Query** window, select **OK**.